Editorial: Connecting Hearts Globally

 Data Availability Statement: N/A

-Acknowledgments: We sincerely acknowledge all individuals and organizations who contributed to establishing the Global Heart Network.
+Acknowledgments: We sincerely acknowledge all the individuals and organizations who participated in this conference, and made invaluable contributions toward establishing the Global Heart Network.

 Conflicts of Interest: None.